Last updated on August 4th, 2022

-California is the most populous and the 3rd most extensive of the United States.
+California is the most populous and the 3rd most extensive of the 50 states of the United States.
 It is in the Pacific Region of the United States.
 The state attained statehood on September 9, 1850, becoming the 31st state to join the union.
-It has three (3) bordering states including Oregon, Arizona, Nevada.
-See the complete list of the states and their borders here.
+It shares its border with three states Oregon, Arizona, and Nevada.
 California (nicknamed: the Golden State) has 58 counties.
 The state’s capital is Sacramento.
-California is also famous for Disneyland and beaches.
-With these facts about California, let us learn more about its geography, history, people, economy, and more.
+The abbreviation for California is CA. California is also famous for Disneyland and beaches.
+With these 100+ facts about California, let us learn more about its history, culture, people, geography, gold rush, mountains, valleys, etc.

 2. The first motion picture theater was opened in Los Angeles on April 02, 1902.